 In the early 20th century, this area was already known for its incredible fishing opportunities.
 Visitors were struck by the carpets of ground lichen and the exceptional Arctic vegetation at this latitude.
 They thus named it the Grands-Jardins-the Great Gardens.
 Today, Parc national des Grands-Jardins is still visited by anglers and also by hikers, campers, and vacationers.
 It has the privilege of forming one of the core zones of the Charlevoix Biosphere Reserve, a status granted to the region by UNESCO.

-Discover landscapes typical of the taïga, viewpoints on the Malbaie river and have lunch at Hume-Blake falls.
+See the typical landscapes of the taïga, lookouts on the Malbaie River and have lunch at the Hume-Blake waterfall.

 Route 60, km 20

 It is always important to get information from the trail manager before going hiking.